How To Buy a Triplex & Is It a Good Investment?

 5. Browse real estate listing websites for investors

 Using a real estate listing website has become a popular method to search for properties.
-Using websites such as Zillow, Realtor, and Foreclosure, you can search for triplexes in your target location.
+You can search for triplexes in your target location using sites such as Zillow, Realtor, and Foreclosure.
 These websites make things easy by allowing filtering options like location and price range that help you narrow down your search.

 6. Join RealWealth

-RealWealth is a real estate investment club that has helped over 63,000 members build wealth with real estate since 2003.
-We connect our members with property teams selling real estate, including single-family and multi-family rental properties across the country in markets such as Florida, Ohio, Georgia and Texas.
-You also get access to a RealWealth investment counselor who can help you create a plan for building your real estate portfolio as well as a network of other investing resources, including attorneys, CPAs, lenders and more.
-Become a member today for free.
+RealWealth is a real estate investment club that has helped over 80,000 members build wealth with passive real estate investing since 2003.
+We connect our members with top-performing turnkey property teams selling real estate, including single-family and multi-family rental properties across the country in markets such as Florida, Ohio, Georgia and Texas.
+As a member, you’ll also get access to a RealWealth Investment Counselor who can share tips on how to buy a triplex and other investment properties, help you create a plan for building your real estate portfolio and connect you with network of investing resources, including attorneys, CPAs, lenders and more.
+View multi-family pro formas and available inventory here.

-Like any investment, triplex investing comes with its own pitfalls.
-You have less privacy and a more difficult exit strategy than in single family home investing.
-But the upside is that you enjoy higher cash flow and lesser vacancy risk.
+Like any investment, triplex investing comes with its upsides and pitfalls.
+You have less privacy and a more challenging exit strategy than with a single family home, but the upside is that you enjoy higher cash flow and reduced vacancy risk.